-We have a valuation allowance for our U.S. deferred tax assets, including federal and state net operating losses.
+We have a valuation allowance for our U.S. deferred tax assets, including federal and state net operating losses and capital losses.
 We expect to maintain this valuation allowance until it becomes more likely than not, that the benefit of our federal and state deferred tax assets will be realized through expected future taxable income in the United States.